turingschool-examples/frontend-mod-1-prework/section1/README.md

 In the appropriate thread in your pre-work group channel, share the following:

-1. Link to the commit you made with your complete Section 1 pre-work
+1. Link to the commit you made with your complete Section 1 pre-work🌟
 2. A screenshot of your complete Turing Terminal challenges
 3. A short video of yourself reflecting on:
 - How did the SuperLearner Article resonate with you?
 What from this list do you already do?
 Want to start doing or do more of?
 Is there anything not on this list, that you would add to it?
 - How comfortable do you feel using the terminal (for the commands we’ve learned so far) right now?
 - In your own words, what is JavaScript and why do we need it?
 - What support do you need from this group?
 And/or is there anything you'd like the group to know about you, your working style, your progress, etc?

+🌟How to find and link a commit:
+- Go to the GitHub repository on _your_ account that holds your pre=work
+- Click commits (usually in a light blue bar in the middle-ish of the page)
+- You'll see a list of all commits made on this.
+You have probably only made 1 so far, the rest are from Turing staff members).
+Click the commit you made (it will match whatever you typed in after `git commit -m "...`)
+- Copy the URL in the URL bar, then paste the URL into Slack